pierrediedhiou/cybersecurity-journey/glossary.md

 program apart to understand how it works, without access to the original source code.
 Used to analyze malware and understand vulnerabilities
+- **Risk** — The likelihood that a threat actor will exploit a vulnerability and the consequent impact on the business
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction